 An Interview With Darcia Narvaez, PhD

-LISA REAGAN: Welcome to Kindred, an alternative media non-profit initiative of families for conscious living.
+LISA REAGAN: Welcome to Kindred, an alternative media non-profit initiative of Kindred World.
 This is Lisa Reagan and today I will be talking with Darcia Narvaez, one of Kindred’s most popular contributors and a new member of our international advisory board.
 Dr. Narvaez is a professor in the Department of Psychology of the University of Notre Dame.
 Her recent book, Neurobiology and the Development of Human Morality: Evolution, Culture, and Wisdom won the 2015 William James book award from the American Psychological Association.
 In 2016, she is organizing a conference on sustainable wisdom integrating indigenous know how for global flourishing.
-So welcome, Darcia.
+Welcome, Darcia.

 DARCIA NARVAEZ: Thank you so much, it is a pleasure to be here.

 LISA REAGAN: I have so much that I want to ask today, but I think I would like to just start with you talking to parents about your work and just kind of bringing us up to speed on what is happening now.